Visiting Artist | Jan 4 - 17, 2016

 The general public was invited to an informal showing that featured the project’s complex choreography and layering of movement, sound, video, light and projections.
 The showing concluded with a post performance discussion between Coleman, her collaborators, and the audience, which included faculty and students from the Department of Art, the School of Dance, the Center for Fine Arts, and community members, as well as scholars Dr. Tarez Graban and Dr. Inbal Perry (representing Dr. Weingarden).
 Coleman processed the audience’s impressions of the work-in-progress, while further contextualizing treadmill dreamtime running in place in relation to the larger project echo::system.

-treadmill dreamtime running in place... will premiere April 15 - 17, 2016 at the Yerba Buena Center for the Arts, San Francisco, CA.
+treadmill dreamtime running in place... premiered April 15 - 17, 2016 at the Yerba Buena Center for the Arts, San Francisco, CA.

 Collaborators in Residence: Sherwood Chen, Marguerite Hemmings, Henry Montes, Miko Smith [dancers], Ron Ragin, Monstah Black and Anitra Brooks [singers], Tony Mulanix [lighting designer], Daragh Byrne [sensor designer], John Oduroe [set designer], Tony Obr [sound operator], Will Knapp [production manager], Gia Cacalano [Choreographic Assistant]